7 Croatian summer wines you must try!

 It will also do more than that: The cold air of the highest vineyards from the amphitheatre of Plešivica is captured in this Brut sensation.
 The green hills of this “Croatian Champagne” are captured in the experience of drinking the Griffin, and they cut through and widen the palate without overwhelming it thanks to this sparkling wine’s low alcohol content.

 The harder to pronounce, the more interesting – or so they say.
 You might ponder this rule as you order the tongue-twisting “Kujundžuša.”

-Either way, while you do so in the cool shade of a restaurant, rest assured that this is a local specialty with which you can't go wrong.
+Either way, while doing so in the cool shade of a restaurant, rest assured that this is a local specialty with which you can’t go wrong.

 An anchovy on your plate, marinated or salted, won’t undermine the minimalist and solid structure of this local variety.

 He’s a child of Malvasia, son of a father from Istria and a mother from France.
 To be fair, the young DimintriBrečević is best known for his Teran and Refošk, but his Piquentum Blanc is one of a rare few Istrian Malvasias which is untainted by market demands or by fashionable stylistic preferences.